Marcus Garvey: Moving to the United States: 1916–1918

-The growth of the UNIA: 1918–1921
+The growth of UNIA: 1918–1921

 UNIA membership grew rapidly in 1918.
 In June that year it was incorporated, and in July a commercial arm, the African Communities' League, filed for incorporation.
-Garvey envisioned UNIA establishing an import-and-export business, a restaurant, and a launderette.
+Garvey envisioned UNIA establishing an import-and-export business, a restaurant, and a laundry.
 He also proposed raising the funds to secure a permanent building as a base for the group.
-In April, Garvey launched a weekly newspaper, the Negro World, which Cronon later noted remained "the personal propaganda organ of its founder".
+In April, Garvey launched a weekly newspaper, the Negro World, which Edmund David Cronon later noted remained "the personal propaganda organ of its founder".
 Financially, the Negro World was backed by philanthropists such as Madam C. J. Walker, but six months after its launch was pursuing a special appeal for donations to keep it afloat.

-Various journalists took Garvey to court for his failure to pay them for their contributions, a fact much publicized by rival publications; at the time, there were over 400 black-run newspapers and magazines in the U.S. Unlike many of these, Garvey refused to feature adverts for skin-lightening and hair-straightening products, urging black people to "take the kinks out of your mind, instead of out of your hair".
+Various journalists took Garvey to court for his failure to pay them for their contributions, a fact much publicized by rival publications; at the time, there were more than 400 black-run newspapers and magazines in the U.S. Unlike many of these, Garvey refused to feature adverts for skin-lightening and hair-straightening products, urging black people to "take the kinks out of your mind, instead of out of your hair".
 By the end of its first year, the circulation of Negro World was nearing 10,000; copies circulated not only in the U.S., but also in the Caribbean, Central, and South America.
 Several British West Indian islands banned the publication.

 Garvey appointed his old friend Domingo, who had also arrived in New York City, as the newspaper's editor.
 However, Domingo's socialist views alarmed Garvey, who feared that they would imperil UNIA.
 Garvey had Domingo brought before UNIA's nine-person executive committee, where the latter was accused of writing editorials professing ideas at odds with UNIA's message.
 Domingo resigned several months later; he and Garvey henceforth became enemies.
 In September 1918, Amy Ashwood sailed from Panama to be with Garvey, arriving in New York City in October.
 In November, she became General Secretary of UNIA.
 At UNIA gatherings, she was responsible for reciting black-authored poetry, as was the actress Henrietta Vinton Davis, who had also joined the movement.